Cray-HPE/docs-csm/400-SWITCH-BGP-NEIGHBORS.md

 # Automated Process
 - There is an automated script to update the BGP configuration on both the Mellanox and Aruba switches.
 This script is located on the liveCD at ```/root/bin```
 - The scripts are named ```mellanox_set_bgp_peers.py``` and ```aruba_set_bgp_peers.py```
-- This script pulls in date from CSI generated .yaml files, the files required are ```CAN.yaml, HMN.yaml, HMNLB.yaml, NMNLB.yaml, NMN.yaml```
+- This script pulls in data from CSI generated .yaml files.
+The files required are ```CAN.yaml, HMN.yaml, HMNLB.yaml, NMNLB.yaml, NMN.yaml```
 ```
-USAGE: - <IP of switch 1> <IP of Switch 2> <Path to CSI generated network files>
+USAGE: - <Spine01/Agg01> <Spine02/Agg02> <Path to CSI generated network files>

        - The IPs used should be Node Management Network IPs (NMN), these IPs will be what's used for the BGP Router-ID.